-Secondly, restrict your group shots to the absolute minimum.
+Second bit of advice on photographers and the drinks reception – restrict your group shots to the absolute minimum.

-Finally, go for a documentary style of photography this means the photographer will not interrupt to take photos they will take them candidly.
+This means the photographer will not interrupt to take photos they will take them candidly.

 This ensures that the proper essence and emotion of the day is captured.
 There’s nothing quite as unnatural as having a camera shoved in your face and being asked to act natural!